sntissera/Internship-Thesis-Bachelors/README.md

 ## Pipeline

-Spatial Transcriptomics Data -> Normalization using `SCTransform()` -> Transcriptional Entropy Calculation -> Entropy Distribution -> Guassian Mixture Model Classification ->
+Spatial Transcriptomics Data -> Normalization using `SCTransform()` -> Transcriptional Entropy Calculation and Scaling -> Entropy Distribution -> Classification into discrete spatial regions using Gaussian Mixture Model (GMM) -> Shared vs Sample specific gene extraction -> Functional Enrichment analysis -> Module score validation -> Correlation analysis -> Fisher's Exact test -> Visualization of both discrete and continuous entropy based spatial regions.

+## Calculations

+### Transcriptional Entropy

+For each gene, transcriptional entropy was calculated across each spatial spot to quantify the variability of gene expression patterns.
+The resulting values were used to characterize spatial heterogeneity by means of Mean Entropy, standard deviation of entropy and entropy distributions.